beckym223/manual_work/E6_long_edited.md

 estimate of 10 percent.
 But the gain from re- moving risk at what Alvarez and Jermann call business-cycle frequencies-cycles of eight
-14 James Dolmas (1998) uses still another preference  family, obtaining much higher cost estimates than mine.
-Like Tallarini, Christopher Otrok (1999) develops and an- alyzes a complete real-business-cycle model.
-He uses a  preference family proposed by John Heaton (1995).
-His cost  estimates are close to mine.
-A recent paper by Anne
-Epaulard and Aude Pommeret (2001) contains further  results along this line, and provides a very useful quantita-  tive comparison to earlier findings.
-15 Alvarez and Jermann offer many estimates in their  Tables 2A-2D.
-My summary is based on Table 2D, which  uses postwar (1954-1997) data and requires that consump-  tion and dividends be cointegrated.
-From this table, I follow  the authors and cite averages over the columns headed "8  years" and "inf."
-VOL. 93 NO. 1
-7

 ### ---Economics-2003-0-09.txt---
 years or less-is two orders of magnitude